vuejs/docs/src/api/utility-types.md

 ## ExtractPublicPropTypes\<T> {#extractpublicproptypes}

+- Only supported in 3.3+

 Extract prop types from a runtime props options object.
 The extracted types are public facing - i.e. the props that the parent is allowed to pass.

-- Only supported in 3.3+.

 - **Example**